OctopusDeploy/blog/blog/2021-11/safe-schema-updates-7-near-zero-downtime-deployment/index.md

 **Rollout:**

 1. When the data is reliably in sync in both the old and new columns, any read stored procedures can be pointed at the new columns.
-1. If the applications reference the columns directly, rather than going through stored procedures, rollout out the new application versions using one of the infrastructure or application-based patterns described above.
+1. If the applications reference the columns directly, rather than going through stored procedures, rollout the new application versions using one of the infrastructure or application-based patterns described above.

 Now the new stuff is released globally.

 **Contract:**

 1. In theory, we can delete the old columns.
 However, in systems with many poorly documented dependencies, there’s always the possibility that we missed something.
 Better to rename the old column first.
 (And update any stored procedures that updated the old columns.)
-If anyone complains, we can immediately fix it with another rename and by restoring the old version of any stored procedures.
+If anyone complains, we can immediately fix it with another rename by restoring the old version of any stored procedures.
 1. In either case, after some period of time, we should schedule the deletion of the old columns.
-No-one needs to see hundreds of objects appended with “_toDelete”.
-(Tip: try “_ToDeleteOn2021-12-01” instead.
+No one needs to see hundreds of objects appended with `_toDelete`.
+(Tip: try `_ToDeleteOn2021-12-01` instead.
 It somewhat focuses the mind, and we could even wrap some automated processes to backup and cull old objects.)

 Refactor complete.
 As long as the steps are followed in this order, each step could be taken individually.
 None of these steps created an enormous risk.
 If there ever was a mistake, each step could be easily reverted.